JuliaGizmos/Interact.jl/docs/src/getting_started.md

 ## Usage

-The basic behavior is as follows:
+The basic behavior (in Juno or Jupyter lab/notebook) is as follows:

 ```julia
 using Interact